 The College offers access to the Bush Ranger Cadets program and the ability for students to complete a Cert II in Outdoor Education.

-In 2014 we introduced a 1:1 device program into high school placing an iPad in the hands of our year 7-8 students with the goal of rolling out the from 7-12.
+In 2020 the College began its transition from iPads allocated on a 1:1 basis, to laptops being issued to all students from Years 7-10.
 The program is designed to ensure that our students are both competent and responsible users of IT in the 21st Century.

 The goal is to teach our students how to utilise technology as a tool, and to train them in how to use it with excellence.
 The character of students is paramount, and staff will be working diligently to help each child to become leaders in society – not only in the leading edge use of technology but being balanced and ethical in how they manage it.